-Science, technology, engineering and mathematics are core subjects that are known commonly as STEM.
+A STEM degree concentrates on the core subjects of science, technology, engineering and mathematics.
 The disciplines of STEM are gaining emphasis in the modern classroom as part of a nationwide and global effort to foster the academic success of students in these subjects.
 At the center of this trend is the preparedness of current teachers to meet the demands of a complex classroom that focuses on STEM success.

-In order to reach their students more effectively, teachers are continuing their education to acquire certifications in STEM subjects.
+In order to reach their students more effectively, teachers are continuing their education in STEM subjects.
 STEM-focused professional development, including STEM degrees, helps teachers gain a deeper understanding of these complex subjects.
-Pursuing STEM certification promotes valuable classroom skills and creates a more engaging environment for teaching young learners.
+Pursuing a STEM degree promotes valuable classroom skills and creates a more engaging environment for teaching young learners.

 Facing a STEM Shortage

 A lack of qualified teachers to fill the need for STEM educators is among many issues in today’s educational system.
-The National Commission on Mathematics and Science Teaching for the 21st Century predicts that, nationwide, public schools will require 240,000 new teachers of secondary science and mathematics over the next decade in order to meet STEM needs.
-These educators will help the nation to meet higher educational standards and, consequently, become a better global competitor.
+New teachers of secondary science and mathematics will help the nation to meet higher educational standards and, consequently, become a better global competitor.
 However, a demand for new teachers is not the only strain on schools that look to improve their STEM offerings.
-Currently, some practicing science and mathematics teachers lack the qualifications to be effective in a STEM classroom.
-The National Commission on Mathematics and Science Teaching for the 21st Century reports that 25 percent of high school mathematics teachers and 20 percent of high school science teachers lack the academic background or credentials to teach these complex subjects.
-Also, it is estimated that the nation’s public schools lose nearly 30,000 STEM teachers annually to retirement, layoffs and attrition.
+Currently, some practicing science and mathematics teachers lack the academic background or credentials to teach these complex subjects and be effective in a STEM classroom.
+The nation’s schools also lose STEM teachers annually to retirement, layoffs and attrition.
 The somber reality is that many school systems lack the personnel to replace these instructors.

 Because of this deficit, educational systems are placing greater importance on STEM degrees as a means of securing a new workforce of qualified science and mathematics teachers who will bolster student achievement levels and increase the global STEM ranking of the United States.